 Upon recommendation from the Divinity School’s Alumni Council, the Board of Trustees of the Baptist Theological Union has named John Corrigan (PhD'82) the Divinity School Alumnus of the Year for 2017.
-He will deliver a public lecture entitled "Religion, Emotion, and History" on Thursday, April 20th.
+He will deliver a public lecture entitled "Religion, Emotion, and History" on Thursday, April 20th, at 4:30pm in the third-floor Lecture Hall.
+A reception will follow.

 John Corrigan is the Lucius Moody Bristol Distinguished Professor of Religion and Professor of History at Florida State University in Tallahassee.